DXHeroes/knowledge-base-content/practices/lean_canvas.md

 8. Key metrics
 9. Channels

-To get the correct output, the scheme requires data from the following list of teams:
+To get the correct output, the scheme requires data from the following teams:

 - Business Team
 - Analytic Team